Drashti Dhami: Early life and family

 Dhami was born on 10 January 1985 into a Gujarati family in Mumbai, where she studied.
 She attended Mary Immaculate Girl's High School and also went to Mumbai's Mithibai College from where she has a degree in sociology.
 Before entering into modelling, Dhami was a dance instructor Dhami belongs to a conservative family.
 According to her interview in The Times of India, she said:

-On 21 February 2015, Dhami married businessman Neeraj Khemka in a traditional Hindu ceremony.
+On 21 February 2015, Dhami married businessman Niraj Khemka in a traditional Hindu ceremony.
 Suhasi Dhami, also an actress, is married to her elder brother Jaisheel Dhami.
 Dhami said that her in-laws are very supportive when it comes to her work.
+On 22 October 2024, Dhami gave birth to a girl.

 Career

-2007–2011: Career beginning and debut show
+Career beginnings and Geet Hui Sabse Parayi (2007–2011)

 Dhami started her career in modelling for print and television advertisements before debuting in the entertainment industry with her appearance in the music video "Saiyyan Dil Mein Aana Re" followed by "Humko Aaj Kal Hai", "Teri Meri Nazar Ki Dori" and "Nachle Soniyo Tu" and worked in advertisements like Colgate, Lion Honey, Pulimoottil Silks, Vasan Eyecare, RKS Grand, Amul, VIP Bags, Chevrolet and Reliance.

-Dhami made her acting debut in television with Star One's poular show Dill Mill Gayye, where she portrayed Dr. Muskaan Chadda from 2007 to 2009.
+Dhami made her acting debut in television with Star One's popular show Dill Mill Gayye, where she portrayed Dr. Muskaan Chadda from 2007 to 2009.
 In 2008, she participated in the reality show, Kaun Jeetega Bollywood Ka Ticket by Ekta Kapoor.
 In 2010, she appeared as the female lead in Star One's Geet – Hui Sabse Parayi opposite Gurmeet Choudhary.
 Dhami got recognition with her portrayal of the character Geet with this role.
-The show ended in December 2011 after the channel got closed.Dhami made an appearance on Imagine TV's reality show Big Money: Chota Parda Bada Game in 2010.
+The show ended in December 2011 after the channel got closed.

+Dhami made an appearance on Imagine TV's reality show Big Money: Chota Parda Bada Game in 2010.
 The same year, she was also a part of another reality show, Nachle Ve with Saroj Khan.

-2012–present: Madhubala and Jhalak Dikhhla Jaa 6
+Recognition with Madhubala and Jhalak Dikhhla Jaa 6 (2012–2018)

 In May 2012, Dhami made a guest appearance on the show Na Bole Tum Na Maine Kuch Kaha.
 Later, she played the lead role in Colors TV's show Madhubala – Ek Ishq Ek Junoon opposite to Vivian Dsena from 2012 to 2014.
 In 2013, Dhami participated in Colors TV's popular dance reality show, Jhalak Dikhhla Jaa 6 and emerged as the winner alongside her choreographer Salman Yusuff Khan.
 In June 2014, Dhami hosted Jhalak Dikhhla Jaa 7.
 However, she later got replaced by Manish Paul.
-In December 2014, Dhami participated in Sony TV's Box Cricket League playing in the team Mumbai Wariors.
+In December 2014, Dhami participated in Sony TV's Box Cricket League playing in the team Mumbai Warriors.

 In 2015, Dhami played the role of Rani Gayatri in Zee TV's Ek Tha Raja Ek Thi Rani opposite Siddhant Karnick.
 While playing the role of Gayatri, Dhami said: